olliepalmer/parallel-worlds-course/pages/about.md

 ## Marking

-Your work will be graded on 6th December 2019 by a panel consisting of your tutor and 1-2 other people.
-You will be awarded a grade according to the standard criteria for assessing work, namely:
+Your work will be graded on 29th May 2020 by a panel consisting of your tutor and 1-2 other people.
+You will be awarded a grade according to the standard MIVC criteria for assessing work.

-- Positioning
-- Methods
-- Self-directed learning

 ------